InventivetalentDev/SkyblockBossTimerMod/README.md

 # SkyblockBossTimerMod
-Minecraft Mod to track the spawn times of the Hypixel Skyblock Magma Boss
+Minecraft Forge Mod to track the spawn times of the Hypixel Skyblock Magma Boss